AppDevOrganization/5A6-group-project/README.md

 # CJJ Bank
 CJJ Bank is a bank application with accessibility and security as priorities.
+Built with a commitment to inclusivity, our platform ensures that users of all abilities can seamlessly navigate and interact with the banking services.
+The user interface is designed with accessibility standards in mind, making it intuitive and user-friendly for individuals with diverse needs.
+Security is at the forefront of our development, implementing robust encryption protocols and multi-factor authentication to safeguard sensitive financial information.
+Explore our documentation and contribute to the open-source community driving innovation in financial technology.
 ## Quick-start
 ### Prerequesites
 Have Android Studio Hedgehog installed with Jetpack Compose.